 With blue skies, the hills were reflected in the water.

+I went upstream for an hour then turned back for an easy return paddle downstream.
 By getting out early and paddling long slow distance, we can build for the endurance we will need in the main part of the paddling season.
 We have planned to do the Bowron Circuit, Clayoquot Sound, the Wallace Island area, the Columbia River Reservoirs, and Murtle Lake, among others.
-This was Day 1 of an estimated 70 days of paddling for 2016….
+This was Day 1 of an estimated 70+ days of paddling for 2016….

 The South Thompson River from Chase to Kamloops provides excellent downriver paddling.
 We can divide the river route into 3 sections (based on accessible launch/landing sites) – Chase to Pritchard, Pritchard to Lafarge, and Lafarge to downtown Kamloops.
 We paddled from Lafarge to Pioneer Park in mid-June.